Kristina01111000/Drws_site/README.md

 look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month

-9/7:

-go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon videos done: 9

-work on spreadsheet for videos